badbrizzo/pokemini/pm_libs/readme.txt

 **************
   Background Music (BGM) and sound effects (SFX) playback

-Check PokeMini Debugger documentation for information of how to use
+Check 'PokeMini Debugger' documentation for information of how to use

 You're free to use, modify and distribute the source of any library

 > License MIT (libraries):

-Copyright (C) 2013 by JustBurn
+Copyright (C) 2015 by JustBurn

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal